DRONE PILOT TRAINING

 Theoretical content of the drone pilot course

-Within this course you will find the theoretical contents necessary to easily pass the AESA theoretical exam for the STS-ES-01 and STS-ES-02 standard scenarios.
+Within this course, you will find the theoretical content necessary to easily pass the AESA theoretical exam for standard scenarios STS-01 and STS-02.
 In addition to all the information we make available to you, we conduct online group tutorials to resolve doubts and focus on the most important aspects.

 - Introduction to EASA and the aviation system; and